UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 The following section includes information on AV format metadata in relation to both EAD Finding Aids and Jitterbug.

 EAD container[^2](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Audiovisual%20Materials.md#endnotes) types across formats are listed on Technical Service's [EAD documentation page](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/EAD.md).
-This section deals specifically with EAD container types specific to AV items, AV format metadata related to the EAD <genreform> tag, and information on metadata related to Jitterbug's format field.
-I thought about listing this information separately, but perhaps it helpful to see both finding aid and Jitterbug AV format metadata side by side.
-But first we have an exception, AV boxes, more below.
+This section deals specifically with EAD container types of AV items, AV format metadata related to the EAD <genreform> tag, and information on metadata related to Jitterbug's format field.
+I thought about listing out finding aid and Jitterbug metadata separately, but perhaps it helpful to see this format metadata side by side?
+But first we have an exception, AV boxes, related to moderate and minimum physical processing - more on that below.

 ### Audiovisual Box